Codeshare agreement

 An information display showing code-shared flights (indicated by multiple flight numbers at identical times and gate numbers), at Warsaw Chopin Airport.

 An information display showing code-shared flights (indicated by multiple flight numbers in a single time slot), at Fukuoka Airport.

-A codeshare agreement, also known simply as codeshare, is a business arrangement, common in the aviation industry, in which two or more airlines publish and market the same flight under their own airline designator and flight number (the "airline flight code") as part of their published timetable or schedule.
+A codeshare agreement, also known as codeshare, is a business arrangement, common in the aviation industry, in which two or more airlines publish and market the same flight under their own airline designator and flight number (the "airline flight code") as part of their published timetable or schedule.
 Typically, a flight is operated by one airline (technically called an "administrating carrier" or "operating carrier") while seats are sold for the flight by all cooperating airlines using their own designator and flight number.

 The term "code" refers to the identifier used in a flight schedule, generally the two-character IATA airline designator code and flight number.
 Thus, XX224 (flight number 224 operated by the airline XX), might also be sold by airline YY as YY568 and by ZZ as ZZ9876.
 Airlines YY and ZZ are in this case called "marketing airlines" (sometimes abbreviated MKT CXR for "marketing carrier").

 Most of the major airlines today have code sharing partnerships with other airlines, and code sharing is a key feature of the major airline alliances.
 Typically, code-sharing agreements are also part of the commercial agreements between airlines in the same airline alliances.